 Welcome to the Upper School.
 We provide our students with rich and varied opportunities for academic and personal growth.
 Our exceptionally diverse curricular offerings and co-curricular programs promote collaboration, exploration and active learning.
 Our faculty know their students as people first, acknowledging and valuing their students’ strengths.
 We encourage students to take risks, develop talents and affinities, and excel in their areas of strength.

-The impact of the freedom and opportunities Sayre has offered up to us is apparent in the senior class.
-We’ve got aspiring artists, engineers, screenwriters, entrepreneurs, songwriters, future judges, scholars and scientists.
-The greatest part of being with this group of remarkable, ambitious individuals it that we all make each other better.
-The marks you've made on me, each other, and this community, small and big, will never be forgotten.”
+“The impact of the freedom and opportunities Sayre has offered up to us is apparent in the senior class.
+We’ve got aspiring artists, engineers, screenwriters, entrepreneurs, songwriters, future judges, scholars and scientists.” ~ Greg Kimmerer '18, attending Emory University

-The Upper School building is designed to facilitate these interactions with open communal gathering spaces such as the central atrium where we hold Morning Meetings, and smaller conference rooms for collaboration and quiet study.
+The Upper School building is designed to facilitate interactions with open communal gathering spaces such as the central atrium where we hold Morning Meetings and students perform public speaking speeches while smaller conference rooms are used for collaboration and quiet study.
 Sayre’s college-like campus, located in Lexington's historic district, promotes student autonomy, as they learn to think critically, value honorable behavior, and develop the skills and maturity necessary to succeed in college and beyond.

 Meet Dr. Calzini